Skip to main content

 If your illness or disability limits the work you can do, or stops you from working, you may be able to get an extra monthly amount as well as your monthly standard allowance.

-You will still need to need to agree a claimant commitment so it is important to report an illness or disability to allow your work coach to consider the effect it may have on your claimant commitment.
+You will still need to agree a claimant commitment so it is important to report an illness or disability to allow your work coach to consider the effect it may have on your claimant commitment.
 For example, if your illness or disability stops you from working your work coach may be able to adjust or pause your claimant commitment until you are fit for work.

 If you need help with your claim, you can contact Universal Credit through your Universal Credit online account, speak with your work coach in your local Jobs and Benefits office or phone the Universal Credit Service Centre.